Controlled manipulation of solitons in a recirculating fiber loop using external potentials

-The profile of the phase modulation (dashed green line in Fig.\,\ref{fig:35sol}(b)) is specifically designed such that the central soliton acquires a positive velocity while the two surrounding ones get a velocity of opposite sign and half amplitude.
-The trapping harmonic potential is then turned on and produces a regular triplet of solitons.
+The profile of the phase modulation [dashed green line in Fig.\,\ref{fig:35sol}(b)] is specifically designed such that the central soliton acquires a positive velocity while the two surrounding ones get a velocity of opposite sign and half amplitude.
+This in turn produces a triplet of solitons characterised by regular pairwise collisons when the trapping harmonic potential is turned on.

 Figure \ref{fig:35sol}(c) shows an example of chaotic motion produced following a similar procedure.
 The central soliton is here slightly detuned and no relative velocity is imprinted before the trap is turned on.
 As a result, the coupled dynamics becomes very intricate, with in particular the three solitons overlapping at their first encounter.
 In this configuration especially, the particle model is not able to describe properly the observed dynamics and exhibits an increased sensitivity to the initial setting (see Supplement for a related discussion).
 These experiments provide a clear demonstration of the capabilities offered by this experimental system in designing arbitrary multi-soliton optical wavepackets.
 In particular, the results presented in Fig.\,\ref{fig:35sol} shows how our system can be a powerful experimental platform for exploration of chaotic dynamics in wave mechanics. \\[1em]